 Hardware MFA tokens for Office 365 / Azure cloud Multi-factor authentication

 With over 30 million users globally Office 365 from Microsoft is one of the most popular productivity software subscription suites on the enterprise market.
-In this guide, we will give you the full step-by-step instructions on arranging protection with hardware tokens for Office 365 without a need to obtain Azure AD Premium license.
+In this guide, we will give you the full step-by-step instructions on arranging protection with hardware tokens for Office 365 without a need to obtain Azure AD (Microsoft Entra ID) Premium license.
 Please note that without Premium license, the enrollment is done on behalf of the end-user.

 How to use Token2 programmable tokens with Azure MFA